tensorflow/tensorflow/g3doc/OpDefinitions.md

     (e.g., bias add rule only matches the case where both Tensors have F32 elements).

+    1. Attributes can be transformed by transform rules to produce an attribute of a type different than the type matched.

 TODO: Add constraints on the matching rules.

 TODO: Describe the generation of benefit metric given pattern.